-4.2 Reclaiming care from extractive provision: 'activist' commissioning, insourcing and financial regulation
+Reclaiming care from private provision: 'activist' commissioning, insourcing and financial regulation

 While a new funding settlement is crucial, it is also insufficient.
 Unless accompanied by other changes in the structure of care delivery, more funding is likely to simply prop up current inadequate forms of care provision and care work.